JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 #### Rust

-Rust is a newer, statically compiled language designed for performance and safety (in the don't let your program do memory managment mistakes that crash the computer).
+Rust is a newer, statically compiled language designed for performance and safety (in the don't let your program do memory management mistakes that crash the computer).

 ##### Performance